hughhan1/rtest/README.md

 ```

 ### Current Implementation
-At the current moment, `rtest` delegates to [`pytest`](https://pytest.org) for test execution while providing enhanced collection and parallelization features.
+The current implementation focuses on enhanced test collection and parallelization, with test execution delegated to [`pytest`](https://pytest.org) for maximum compatibility.

 ## Performance